Cecilie Pedersen (Norwegian footballer): Club career

 In 2010, she continued to play for Avaldsnes in the 2nd division while also playing in the national team, but later in the season she was in dispute with the club.
 National team trainer Eli Landsem advised her strongly to transfer to a Toppserien club, and she entered discussions with Arna-Bjørnar in Bergen at the end of 2010.
 Avaldsnes made financial demands in compensation for her high salary and the hire of her club car, and local businessmen stepped in with offers.
-However, on 19 February 2011 it was reported that the parties had failed to reach agreement because her pay requirements were excessive relative to the pay of the other players.
+However, on 19 February 2011 it was reported that the parties had failed to reach agreement because her salary requests were excessive relative to the pay of the other players.

 In January 2012 Pedersen signed with LSK Kvinner FK.

 Career statistics

 International career

 In June 2009 she was called up to the national team for the European Championships, and in the second game, against Iceland, she was the matchwinner with her goal before the break.
 She scored Norway's third goal in the quarter final against Sweden which Norway won 3–1.